aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/using-aspose-words-for-sharepoint-in-a-workflow/converting-a-document-via-workflow-activity/_index.md

 ﻿---
-title: Converting a Document via Workflow Activity - Aspose.Words for SharePoint
+title: Converting a Document via Workflow Activity
+second_title: Aspose.Words for SharePoint
 articleTitle: Converting a Document via Workflow Activity
 linktitle: Converting a Document via Workflow Activity
 description: "This article explains how to use SharePoint Designer to create a workflow for converting documents while using Aspose.Words for SharePoint."